 Weather in the Smoky Mountains, Gatlinburg in December

-December isn’t the coldest month of the year in the Smokies – but there’s almost always a brisk chill in the air.
+December isn’t the coldest month of the year in the Smokies.
+However, there’s almost always a brisk chill in the air.
 Highs average right around 54 degrees, with lows averaging below freezing at 30.
 But if you’re expecting to see real snow, don’t get your hopes up.

 Does it snow in the Smoky Mountains in December?

 Last year, in 2020, hundreds of visitors were left stranded without food in their cabins and unable to leave due to a freak snowstorm.
 Always keep a few backup snacks and bottles of water in your fridge if you’re renting a cabin in the higher elevations.

 What should you wear in the Smoky Mountains in December?

 In the winter months, we always suggest packing and wearing extra layers.
-With temperatures ranging from the mid-50s to below freezing, you’ll want to be able to adjust your wardrobe on the fly to accommodate for both sunshine and plummeting temperatures.
+With temperatures ranging from the mid-50s to below freezing, you’ll want to be able to adjust your wardrobe on the fly to accommodate both sunshine and plummeting temperatures.
 It’s not at all unusual to see the entire 20-50-degree spectrum in a single day.
 One of our favorite tricks is carrying around a packable jacket or two that can be squeezed into a large purse or backpack.
 And of course, don’t forget to pack a hat, gloves and a small umbrella or rain gear.

 How busy is Gatlinburg in December?
 Crowd sizes in the Smokies

 The Great Smoky Mountains National Park attracts more than 12 million visitors every year.
 Needless to say, the Smokies are a happenin’ place pretty much year-round.
 But speaking in relative terms, crowds are fairly moderate in December for Gatlinburg and the surrounding areas.
 Our busiest months are generally June, July and August.
 Our least busy months are January, February and March.
 With that said certain attractions tend to become busy and quite crowded when schools let out for winter break about a week before Christmas.
 For instance, it only takes an average of 30 minutes to get through the line at Anakeesta on a normal day.
 When our team last visited Anakeesta the week of Christmas – we were in line for two hours trying to get back down the mountain.

 Christmas in Gatlinburg